Aragas/SystemInfoLibrary/README.md

 # LittleSoftwareStatsNET
 This library is for integrating the API for [Little Software Stats](https://github.com/little-apps/little-software-stats) with .NET projects.
 It is a Little Apps project and is coded in C#.

-### Compatibility ###
- - It is coded in C# but also works with other .NET Framework programming languages (VB.NET, J#, etc).
- - This project is fully compatible with Microsoft .NET Framework v3.5 (or higher).
-It is also compatible with Mono but has not been fully tested on Unix and Mac OSX operating systems.

 ### Installation ###
 Please either look at the file INSTALL.txt (included with this project) or follow [these instructions](http://little-software-stats.com/docs/libraries/csharp-vb-net-mono/) on the Little Software website for steps on integrating this library with your .NET project.